REVOLVING LOAN PROGRAM

 4.)
 Final inspection (verification) by rehabilitation counseling service (if necessary); and

 Items 1. through 4. must be provided to the fiscal agent to begin the preparation of the check(s).
 Item 5.
 (Lien waver) must be provided before the funds will be released to the contractors).

 13. Sale of Loans: Based upon a written request from SNO, plus written approval from the MCDA, GMMHC will sell these loans on the secondary market and then originate additional loans from the net proceeds of the sale.

 The following forms need to be completed to apply for this loan.
-They are GIF files that you can print out once they have downloaded to your computer.
 Please contact the Northeast Home Ownership Resource Center at (612) 378-7985 if you are interested in applying for this loan.

 Back to SNO NRP!